Walter Goetz

 Walter Goetz (11 November 1867 – 30 October 1958) was a German historian, primarily of Europe during the sixteenth century.
-During the years of the German republic he embarked on a parallel career in politics, serving as a member of the Reichstag (parliament) between 1920 and 1928, and representing the centre-left DDP (party).
+During the years of the German republic, he embarked on a parallel career in politics, serving as a member of the Reichstag (parliament) between 1920 and 1928, and representing the centre-left DDP (party).

 Life

 Provenance and early years

-Walter Wilhelm Goetz was born at Leipzig, where his father, Dr. Ferdinand Goetz (1826–1915), a veteran of the 1848/49 liberal uprisings, worked as a physician.
+Walter Wilhelm Goetz was born in Leipzig, where his father, Dr. Ferdinand Goetz (1826–1915), a veteran of the 1848/49 liberal uprisings, worked as a physician.
 His mother, born Minna Dornblüth (1828–1917), was the daughter of another physician.
-Till 1886 Goetz was a pupil at the city's prestigious "humanistische Thomasschule" (secondary school).
+Until 1886, Goetz was a pupil at the city's prestigious "humanistische Thomasschule" (secondary school).
 (Former students included Bach, Leibniz and Wagner.)
-He moved on to study Jurisprudence at the University of Freiburg, Art history at the University of Munich and Applied economics at the University of Leipzig, where he was taught by Lujo Brentano.
-While at Munich he followed his father's example in joining the "Turnerschaft Munichia", a venerable student fraternity, tracing its roots back to the university gymnastics clubs of former decades.
+He moved on to study Jurisprudence at the University of Freiburg, Art history at the Ludwig-Maximilians-Universität München and Applied economics at Leipzig University, where he was taught by Lujo Brentano.
+While at the Ludwig-Maximilians-Universität München, he followed his father's example in joining the "Turnerschaft Munichia", a venerable student fraternity, tracing its roots back to the university gymnastics clubs of former decades.
 He would team up, much later, with Konrad Bahr to produce "Munichengeschichte", a chronicle of the evolution of the "Turnerschaft Munichia" from its foundation to the twentieth century.

 Post-graduate studies

 With his post-graduate education, Wilhelm Goetz concentrated on History.
 He received his doctorate in 1890 with a study on the election of Maximilian II as King of the Romans in 1562.
-The work was supervised by Wilhelm Maurenbrecher at Leipzig.
-In 1895 he received his Habilitation degree in "General History", based on a study of the first ten years of the rule of Duke Albrecht V in Bavaria, supervised this time by Karl Lamprecht.
-Having obtained a teaching post, he remained at Leipzig for a time after receiving the degree in order to continue his work on Albrecht V and then, in or before 1901, transferred to Munich, having accepted a teaching post there as a "Privatdozent".
+The work was supervised by Wilhelm Maurenbrecher at Leipzig University.
+In 1895, he received his Habilitation degree in "General History", based on a study of the first ten years of the rule of Duke Albrecht V in Bavaria, supervised this time by Karl Lamprecht.
+Having obtained a teaching post, he remained at Leipzig University for a time after receiving the degree in order to continue his work on Albrecht V and then, in or before 1901, transferred to the Ludwig-Maximilians-Universität München, having accepted a teaching post there as a "Privatdozent".

 Between 1892 and 1895, while based in Leipzig, Goetz had worked for the Munich-based Historical Commission of the Bavarian Academy of Sciences and Humanities (HiKo).
-The return to Munich full-time enabled him to re-establish his links with the HiKo, now taking a more permanent staff position with the commission.
+The full-time return to Munich enabled him to re-establish his links with the HiKo, now taking a more permanent staff position with the commission.
 This proved a significant career move.